 We are a youth-led NGO based in Kampala, Uganda.
-We offer mentorship to young people (6-19 years) to help them become more creative, confident, contented, critical thinkers and compassionate.
+We offer mentorship to young people (6-19 years) through creative arts to enable them become more creative, confident, critical thinkers and compassionate.
 Additionally, we inclusively empower children to take a driver’s seat in bettering their lives through transforming their artworks into lifestyle accessories that are sold to enable children raise their own school fees.

 It is of a world where young people are inspired to do what inspires them.